 VAWA legislation was, in part, prompted by high numbers of domestic violence incidents.
 The Ohio Attorney General's Office reported 76,416 incidents of domestic violence in 2017.
 This number is most likely an undercount, as many agencies do not report any statistics, and many individuals are also unlikely to report domestic assault.
 While the need for VAWA protections is clear, the ability of housing agencies to implement VAWA protocols, including reporting incidents or transferring residents, is unknown.

-To help OHFA understand how recipients of HTC funds and other OHFA multifamily programs are handling these recent changes, OHFA's Office of Housing Policy and Office of Multifamily Training and Technical Assistance implemented a VAWA industry survey.
-The survey was conducted during July and August of 2018 and sent to 1,771 individuals, including on-site managers, compliance staff, owners, regional managers, developers and syndicators.
+To help OHFA understand how recipients of HTC funds and other OHFA multifamily programs are handling these recent changes, OHFA's Office of Research and Analytics and Office of Multifamily Training and Technical Assistance implemented a VAWA industry survey.
+The survey was conducted during July and August 2018 and sent to 1,771 individuals, including on-site managers, compliance staff, owners, regional managers, developers and syndicators.
 The survey received 419 responses, a 24 percent response rate.

 In the past year, respondents self-reported 471 VAWA cases, ranging from zero to 40 cases per respondent and averaging 1.5 cases per organization.
 Of these, 376 (80 percent) involved a resident requesting a transfer to a different unit.
 Many of these transfer cases were resolved with some sort of action (68 percent), but almost a third of these requests were resolved without action (32 percent).